ssvaidyanathan/cloud-armor-demo/README.md

     - `constraints/compute.vmExternalIpAccess` to ALLOW
     - `constraints/compute.requireShieldedVm` to false

-NOTE: You will need Org Admin role to update this if the inherited values are different
+NOTE: You will need Org Admin role to update these constraints if the inherited values are different

 ## Installations
 - gcloud SDK